What is an EAN-13 barcode?

 When were they introduced?

 The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s.
 In 1974 in Ohio, the first barcode was used on a pack of chewing gum.
 Since then, barcodes have become the worldwide standard for identifying retail products due to their simplicity, clarity and efficiency.

 Other types of retail barcode

 While EAN-13 barcodes are the most commonly used codes in Ireland, there are other variants which serve slightly different purposes or are popular in other parts of the world.
 Some other types of barcodes are:

-ITF-14: Also known as a TUN or carton barcode, these 14 digit codes are used in inwards goods to process shipments from suppliers.
+ITF-14: Also known as a TUN or carton barcode, these 14-digit codes are used in inward goods to process shipments from suppliers.
 ITF-14 barcodes are not for products.

 QR Code: While some shops are experimenting with using QR codes for over-the-counter purchases, most QR codes in a retail setting are used by the manufacturer to link to some sort of content that will provide value to consumers- a website, instruction manual, video, or any other online resource.